meesterkurt/joyofprofessionallearning/_posts/2017-10-24-digiweekend-retreat.markdown

 Every school year we organize a DigiWeekend Retreat for innovative teachers, in a quiet inspiring location.
 This time our ICT team had the opportunity to learn from each other.

 It's starts on the Friday evening after a long hard week of work.
 We all arrive at a peaceful quiet location called “De KasteelHoeve”.
-Met by the hostess who tells you about the story of this historic location: a 300 year old square house built on the foundations of the 13th century Château de Wanghe and how they won the green key award for being eco-friendly.
+Met by the hostess who tells the story of this historic location: a 300 year old square house built on the foundations of the 13th century Château de Wanghe and how they won the green key award for being eco-friendly.
 Every meal here is with prepared with local organic products from their own gardens and our team has full access facilities.
 I can't stress enough how important environment is to stimulate learning.